 We have 3 male doctors and 3 female doctors.
 Of the male doctors, two are full time (Drs Charlton and Russell) and one is part time (Dr Stevens).
-Our female doctors, Dr Stone and Dr Saweirs are part time.
+Our female doctors, Dr Stone, Dr Saweirs and Dr Jackson are part time.
 We also from time to time have medical students attached to the practice.

 We have three female Practice Nurses, all of whom offer a full range of services including health promotion, blood pressure management, immunisations, cervical smears and chronic disease clinics such as asthma, diabetes and heart disease.